foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/examples/hello_world/README.md

 running.
 Here we only briefly mention main steps which are typically enough to get it started.

-1. Go to the generated example project director
+1. Go to the generated example project directory.

     ```
     cd tensorflow/lite/micro/tools/make/gen/arc_vpx_arc_default/prj/hello_world/make